 NOTES: The word "sealed" comes from the Greek verb sphragízō, which means, "to stamp with a seal or set a mark upon."
 In the Scriptures, the word is used to denote three ideas: (1) ownership or possession (II Corinthians 1:22; Revelation 7:2-3), (2) security (Matthew 27:66; Ephesians 4:30), and (3) authentication and approval (John 3:33; 6:27).
 The word "guarantee" comes from the Greek word arrhabôn, which denotes a deposit, earnest, or advance payment to secure a final purchase (e.g. a down payment with the promise of full recompense).
 The Holy Spirit who indwells, revives, and empowers the believer is also God's seal of ownership and His guarantee of final and full salvation in His presence!
 Our God is a saving God-Father, Son, and Spirit!
-The Father, who designed our salvation depends, is God.
+The Father, who designed our salvation and governs its every detail, is God.
+The Son, upon whose person and work our salvation depends, is God.
 The Spirit, who indwells us and seals us for the day of redemption, is God (Ephesians 4:30).
 Each Person of the Trinity involved in our salvation is fully God.
 Therefore, we can have unwavering confidence that the God who began a good work in us will finish it without fail (Philippians 1:6)!